 Students who live in residence must be registered part-time or full-time at UPEI or at another post-secondary institution, however, priority is given to UPEI students.
 Students may apply to room together, however if an individual does not have someone in mind, every effort will be made to find a compatible roommate.
 Students interested in applying to residence online or interested in additional information can visit the Residence website above.
-Students can also contact Residence Services directly.
+Students can also contact Residence Services directly by email at residence@upei.ca or phone (902) 566-0330